Available with Spatial Analyst license.

 The Raster Calculator tool executes Map Algebra expressions.
 The tool has an easy-to-use calculator interface from which most Map Algebra statements can be created by simply clicking buttons.
 Raster Calculator can be used as a stand-alone tool, but it can also be used in ModelBuilder.
 As a result, the tool allows the power of Map Algebra to be integrated into ModelBuilder.

-In the above expression, three rasters are added together.
-Note that operators follow a defined order of precedence.
+In the above statement, three rasters are added together.

 The Raster Calculator tool is not intended to replace other Spatial Analyst tools.
 Continue to use the other tools for the appropriate calculations.
 For example, use the Slope tool to perform the slope calculations.
 The Raster Calculator tool is designed to execute single-line algebraic statements.